iameberedavid/Azubi-Africa-DAP-Trainee-Story-Chidiebere-David-Ogbonna/README.md

 I plan to advance further in Machine Learning and Artificial Intelligence, with an aim of becoming a fully certified world class ML/AI Engineer.

 ## What is my dream company or role?
-My dream role is ML/AI Engineer for world class companies such as Google, Microsoft, Tesla, etc.
+My dream role is ML/AI Engineer for world class companies such as Google, Microsoft, Tesla, etc. I will start as a Data Analyst for a top firm and build from there.

 ## 1st Phase Projects' Summary Table
 During the first phase of the program, I built many interesting projects.
 Here are a few of them: